pfreyp/SC17_Developer_Lab/Setup.md

 ## Configure the Xilinx SDAccel environment and load the workshop files

 * Open a terminal window and double click on the Chromium browser icon which will open on the github project for this Lab.
-You should perform all your copy paste from within the RDP session to avoid issue.
+We suggest you **perform all your copy paste from instructions to shell within the RDP session** to avoid issues.

 ![Desktop](/setupFigures/terminal.png?raw=true)